id-mustafa/id-mustafa/README.md

 - I've built apps for mobile, desktop, and the web.
 - I can code in any language you need me to code in (I've used most popular languages with exceptions for a few).
 - I am a database freak.
 Officially cracked in SQL and database architecture design.
-- My top 3-4 programming languages are currently Java, Python, TypeScript/JavaScript, PHP.
+- My top 3-4 programming languages are currently Java, Python, TypeScript/JavaScript, C++.
 - My top frontend frameworks are React and Angular.
 - Hot take, my top full stack framework is NextJS.
 (Hear me out...I know it sucks for large-scale full stack projects but give me this + Tailwind CSS and I'll give you back a professional website within 2 hours tops).
-- My top backend frameworks are FastAPI, SQLModel (you mean to tell me I can stop wasting time defining the same models TWICE???
-YES PLEASE!), ExpressJS (Ole-reliable)
+- My top backend frameworks are FastAPI, SQLModel.
 - Hate configuring dev environments but surprisingly good at suffering through the process.
 I'm a Docker and OS dork...unfortunately.

 #### Current Weaknesses

-- C++ build systems and package management (Does anyone have a stable automated solution/pipeline to this?
-Automated CMake??).
-- C++ programming practices (Overall might be the coolest language to work with but why can't I stop getting segmentation faults? 😩).
-- C++ design patterns (The challenge of working with this language excites me but going through the process is painful).
 - Inexperienced in Dart, Go, Swift, Rust, and Kotlin.